 Copper is great for outside fixtures.
 It naturally patinas, which adds to its charm and makes it easier to maintain.

 Don’t Forget Indoor Surfaces

 All that sticky, salty air gets inside your house too.
-You’ll need to wipe down surfaces more often in a beach house to prevent salt from wearing down finishes.
+You’ll need to wipe down surfaces more often in a California beach home to prevent salt from wearing down finishes.

 We spend a year and a half building your home.
 During that time, we take complete ownership of everything—the big stuff and the tiny details.
 Then you’re move-in ready, and we hand you a packet with a detailed maintenance schedule and information about all the materials, finishes, and appliances that were lovingly and expertly installed in your new beach house.
 That’s when the house becomes your baby, and it’s up to you to protect your investment.

 If you’re not super-handy or experienced, you may want to hire a professional to handle more labor-intensive tasks, such as repainting.